-KernelCare offers live Linux kernel patching service includes RHEL, CentOS, Oracle, Debian, Ubuntu Linux etc. It also support older version like RHEL 6.
+KernelCare offers live Linux kernel patching services, including RHEL, CentOS, Oracle, Debian, Ubuntu Linux, etc. It also supports older versions like RHEL 6.

-- Run the below command to install kernelcare.
+- Run the command given below to install KernelCare.

 sudo /usr/bin/kcarectl --register <your key>

-Ksplice is a paid version to update the kernel without giving a reboot.
+Ksplice is a paid version to update the kernel without a reboot.

-- Run the below command to install Ksplice.
+- Run this command to install Ksplice –

-Using Ksplice, you just need to run the install script only once for the lifetime and after that Uptrack will take care and automatically deploy the latest kernel without downtime.
+2. Using Ksplice, you need to run the Install Script only once (for a lifetime).
+After that, Uptrack will take care of and automatically deploy the latest kernel without downtime.